 Kinnaird Park is rad because it’s one of few spots north of the river where you can still snag a photo of the Edmonton skyline.
 Behind the lookout point is a huge grassy area which serves as a perfect spot to sunbathe in the summer, set up a picnic, or toss the ol’ frisbee around.
 Plus, hardly anyone is ever there, so it feels like you have the place to yourself!
 The park has a great trail system and we recommend trekking East towards the Highlands hiking trail before popping back up and checking out the mansions on Ada Boulevard.

 Located near 7696 Jasper Ave

 UFO?
 Research station?
 Museum?
-Nah, just the most beautiful and extravagant bathroom I’ve ever seen!
-Borden Park is super cool because they have tons of public art pieces, and this cylindrical pavilion fits right in.
-The reflective triangular panels almost camouflage the building in the daytime, but if you come after the sun goes down, it can’t be missed as it glows from within.
-Don’t forget to pack your swim trunks if you’re here in the summer, and cool down after a day of exploration at the brand new natural swimming pool.
+Nah, just the most beautiful and extravagant bathroom you've ever seen!
+Borden Park is super cool because they have tons of public art pieces, and this pavilion fits right in.
+The mirrored triangular panels almost camouflage the building in the daytime.
+But if you come after the sun goes down, it can’t be missed as it glows from within.
+Don’t forget to pack your bathing suit if you’re here in the summer.
+You can cool down after a day of exploration at the natural swimming pool.

 Located on 7507 Borden Park Road

 Keillor Point (End of the World)